vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 Discuss the following:

-1. There is a node that appeared twice in the procesess list during the algorithm execution: in the Main process and on the Child processes list.
+1. There is a node that appeared twice in the processes list during the algorithm execution: in the Main process and on the Child processes list.
 Take a look at the source code of the [algorithm you have just executed](https://github.com/IKNL/v6-average-py/blob/master/v6-average-py/__init__.py).
 Can you spot in the code why this happened?

 2. Can you identify, within the same source code, where the data you saw on Challenge 3 was created?